karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 ### Layout

-To produce symbolised and labeled map using the Framework, you have to define some _Layout_ features and parameters.
+To produce symbolised and labeled maps using the Framework, you have to define some Layout features and parameters.
 All map layout is done using unsigned byte range maps with values ranging from 1 to 255, Where values 251 to 255 are reserved for specific purposes and not allowed for representing map values.
-To produce a symbolised map using the Framework you need to define the _scaling_ and the _palette_.

 Layout processes include:

 - CreateScaling,
 - AddRasterPalette,